Prologis Inc. [PLD] stock Downgrade by JP Morgan analyst, price target now $130

 Sponsored

-Prologis today announced Scott Marshall, global head of Customer Led Solutions at Prologis, will take the role of chief customer officer on April 1, 2023.
-Mike Curless, the current chief customer officer, will move to a senior advisor role before retiring in late 2023.
+Prologis, Inc. (NYSE: PLD), the global leader in logistics real estate, today reported full year and fourth quarter results for 2022.

-It opened the trading session at $121.28, the shares rose to $122.679 and dropped to $120.24, the range by which the price of stock traded the whole day.
-The daily chart for PLD points out that the company has recorded 3.38% gains over the past six months.
-However, it is still -24.57% lower than its most recent low trading price.
+Prologis Inc. represents 923.08 million in outstanding shares, while the company has a total market value of $113.42 billion with the latest information.
+PLD stock price has been found in the range of $121.39 to $125.34.

-If we look at the average trading volume of 3.83M shares, PLD reached to a volume of 2608514 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.66M shares, PLD reached a trading volume of 4245164 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Prologis Inc. [PLD]: